Bradley County, Arkansas: Mississippi Company

 In 1718, there were only 700 people in Louisiana.
-The Mississippi Company arranged ships to move hundred (800) people landed in Louisiana on one day in 1718, doubling the population.
+The Mississippi Company arranged ships to move eight hundred (800) people landed in Louisiana on one day in 1718, doubling the population.

 John Law encouraged Germans, particularly Germans of the Alsatian region who had recently fallen under French rule, and the Swiss to emigrate.

 Alsace was transformed into a mosaic of Catholic and Protestant territories.
 Alsace was sold to France within the greater context of the Thirty Years' War (1618–1648).
 Beset by enemies and to gain a free hand in Hungary, the Habsburgs sold their Sundgau territory (mostly in Upper Alsace) to France in 1646, which had occupied it, for the sum of 1.2 million Thalers.